Robbie Rogers: Senior team

 Rogers began 2010 by featuring in two friendlies against CONCACAF rivals Honduras and El Salvador, as the U.S. began preparing for the 2010 FIFA World Cup.
 In May 2010, Bradley selected Rogers for the 30-man preliminary roster for the World Cup, and he played in a warm-up friendly against Czech Republic on May 25, 2010, appearing as a second-half substitute.
 A day later, he was one of seven players that were cut from the final squad.
 He made one further appearance in 2010, starting in a 1–0 win over South Africa in a friendly played in Cape Town on November 17, 2010.

 Rogers was included in the 2011 CONCACAF Gold Cup squad, and started in a warm-up friendly against World champions Spain four days before the start of the tournament, his 14th cap.
 However, he made no appearances during the tournament as the U.S. lost out to Mexico in the final for the second consecutive time.
 In August 2011, he scored in a 1–1 draw against Mexico in a friendly played at the Lincoln Financial Field, in Jürgen Klinsmann's first match as U.S. head coach.
 Rogers' goal came with his first touch having just come on as a substitute, prodding in Brek Shea's low cross to restore parity.
 He went on to make three further appearances for the U.S. in 2011, all of which in friendly matches.
 As of December 2014, Rogers has made 18 appearances for his country, scoring two goals.

 Style of play

 ESPN.com writer Jeff Carlisle has noted Rogers's wing play as an asset, particularly "his ability to attack defenders one-on-one", as well as his crossing ability.

 Other ventures

 In January 2018, it was announced that Rogers was attached as a producer on husband Greg Berlanti's football drama television pilot.
 The pilot was ordered to series on May 11, 2018.
 The series, titled All American, debuted in the fall of 2018.
 He is also executive producer in Showtime miniseries Fellow Travelers.
+In 2025, he executive produced The Last Guest of the Holloway Motel, a documentary about English soccer player Tony Powell's experiences as a closeted gay man during his playing career.

 He makes a cameo appearance in his husband's film Love, Simon, credited as 'The Coach'.